10 Students Start Their Year with Service on the 1742 Experience

 And a difference they are making.
 New Bethany Ministries, which serves the hungry and homeless populations of Bethlehem, Pa., was their first stop on a weeklong tour that included William Penn Elementary School, the Historic Bethlehem Partnership, and the YMCA of Bethlehem.
 After just three hours, New Bethany was able to distribute 25 food carts to families in need, prepare hygiene packets for their clients, and prep school supply backpacks for 80 school children in the community.

-Many of 2015’s crop of 1742-ers came to the College already consumed with the community service bug.
+Many of 2015’s crop of 1742-ers came to the University already consumed with the community service bug.
 Jessica Buttner ’19, planning to major in political science, previously volunteered with Brothers/Big Sisters of the Lehigh Valley.
-“At Accepted Students Day, I recognized some of Moravian College's current United Student Government members,” she said.
+“At Accepted Students Day, I recognized some of Moravian University's current United Student Government members,” she said.
 “Ever since I sat in on a meeting and talked with them, I have been inspired to join USG and make an impact on Moravian's campus and community.”

 The other benefit of embarking on the 1742 Experience: friendship.
 The first day of classes is a lot less scary with 10 other familiar faces wandering around campus.
 “I love that we are able to give first year students the opportunity to get involved in their new community while creating friendships and other relationships,” said team leader Tessa Haney ‘16.
 This is her second year as team leader and third year with the program.
 “I’ve met some of my best friends through this experience, and hopefully these new relationships will not only last them their years at Moravian, but their lives as well.”